barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

         List<TestDataDTO> resultList = aggregationResults.getMappedResults();
 ```

-With the TestDataDTO just beeing a POJO with the referenced Objects instead of the IDs:
+The TestDataDTO is just a POJO with the referenced Objects instead of the IDs:
 ```
 public class TestDataDTO {